 Pull your stick to break, push to fly.
-Keep both hands on the stick or you'll leave a little piece of your elbow on the track.
+Keep both hands on your stick or you'll leave a little piece of your elbow on the track.

 For local cuisine, your key word is Savoie — that's this region of France.
 Robust and hearty, the Savoie cuisine borrows much from the Swiss.
 Both fondue and raclette get you involved in the actual cooking.

-Raclette is gobs of melted cheese served over boiled potatoes, pickles, cured meats and smoked ham ...with some good wine.
-Bon Appetite!
+Raclette is gobs of melted cheese served over boiled potatoes, pickles, cured meats, and smoked ham…with some good wine.
+Bon appetit!

 We've slipped from Chamonix into Switzerland.
 And now we're riding the rails across southern Switzerland on the Glacier Express.
 Designed to maximize your sightseeing thrills, it's a masterpiece of railway engineering — crossing 291 bridges and viaducts and going through 91 tunnels.

-We're traveling from Chamonix to Appenzel, through the town of Chur.
-The map that came with my railpass shows a gap from Brig to Disentis.
+We're traveling from Chamonix to Appenzell, through the town of Chur.
+The map that came with my rail pass shows a gap from Brig to Disentis.
 We're in this gap now.

 Rail passes cover all the national train lines in the country — but not the odd private lines like this one.
 Private lines are generally very scenic — built for sightseeing purposes.

-A quarter of a million Alp-lovers ride this train each year.
-It's kept open through the snowy winter with powerful snowplow engines.
-They can blow 19 tons of snow a minute off the tracks.
-We're traveling in late summer — fine weather and no snow on the track or on the trails.
+Over a quarter million Alp-lovers ride this train each year.
+It's kept open through the snowy winter by powerful snowplow engines.
+They can blast up to 19 tons of snow a minute off of these tracks.
+We're traveling in late summer — fine weather, no snow on the tracks or on the trails.

 Down below is tiny Tschamut.
 It's the first village on the Rhine.
-Mighty rivers like the Rhine and Rhone are born in glaciers high above the sight-seers.
+Mighty rivers like the Rhine and Rhône are born in glaciers here high above the sightseers.
 From here the baby Rhine flows and grows all the way to Holland where it meets the sea.

 Now we're trading away some of the staggering alpine peaks for some staggering alpine culture.
 This is Appenzell — cowbell country — moo-mellow and storybook-friendly.

-According to legend, the devil was flying over here with a sack full of houses.
+According to legend, the devil was flying over here with a sack of houses.
 A sharp peak tore a hole in the sack, and thousands of chalets scattered over the countryside.
 And even today, the farms and hamlets remain widely separated.
-Tradition rules in Appenzel.
+Tradition rules in Appenzell.

 We're picnicking at a thought-provoking perch marking the site of an early Swiss victory over Habsburg Austria.
-This monument celebrates the 500th anniversary of a battle in which 400 Appenzellers defeated 3000 Austrians.
-This win solidified and expanded Switzerland's independence, gained a century earlier by the country's best know hero.
+This monument celebrates the 500th anniversary of a battle in which 400 Appenzellers defeated 3,000 Austrians.
+This win solidified and expanded Switzerland's independence, gained a century earlier by the country's best known hero.

-Under the legendary William Tell, the three original Swiss Cantons or states joined together to fight Hapsburg rule.
-By 1291 they won their freedom.
-Now I don't know about the arrows and apples, but eventually this historic nucleus of modern Switzerland grew to include today's 26 cantons.
+Under the legendary William Tell, the three original three Swiss Cantons, or states, joined together to fight the Habsburgs.
+By 1291 the Swiss had established their independence.
+Now I don't know about apples and arrows, but this historic nucleus of modern Switzerland eventually grew to include today's 26 cantons.

-This canton of Appenzell is one of Switzerland's most traditional regions.
-In fact it is so traditional that Appenzellers are the butt of many jokes by sophisticates in big city Switzerland.
+The canton of Appenzell is one of Switzerland's most traditional regions.
+In fact it is so traditional that Appenzellers are the butt of many jokes by sophisticates in big-city Switzerland.

 The stubborn survival of local traditions is what makes this such a great place to visit.

-Switzerland achieved full independence in 1648 — a full 200 years before the democratic revolutions of 1848 swept through the rest of Europe.
+Switzerland achieved full independence by 1648 — that was a full 200 years before the democratic revolutions of 1848 swept through the rest of Europe.
 In some ways Switzerland's independence isolated it from European high culture.
-Back then, it took a rich nobility or the Roman Catholic church to pay for big time cultural achievements.
+Back then, it took a rich nobility or the Roman Catholic church to pay for big-time cultural achievements.

-Here in traditional Appenzell a yodel-fest is a great outing.
-Back before email and cell phones', yodeling was the way one goat herder communicated with another across isolated Alpine pastures.
+Here in traditional Appenzell a local yodel-fest is a great outing.
+Back before e-mail and cell phones, yodeling was the way one goat herder communicated with another across isolated Alpine pastures.

 Swiss folk culture is most vivid on the exciting days late in the summer when the farmers parade through town as they march their cows and goats from the high pastures home to the barn for the winter.

 Life jolts to a halt in town as shoppers and shop keepers alike run to the street.
 The three best milk cows proudly swing the biggest bells.
-And for the impromptu festival, schools out.
+And for this impromptu festival, school's out.

 This traditional dairy farming, so securely a part of our image of Switzerland, really couldn't survive today without a little help.
 Traditional farmers get subsidies from the government to guarantee this part of the Swiss heritage doesn't go the way of the small farm in America.